yevgeniusr/discord-live/README.md

 2. The extension will automatically fetch your Discord token if you have Discord open in a browser tab
 3. Configure your custom URL patterns and status messages if desired
 4. The extension will automatically update your Discord status based on your active tabs
+5. Configure automatic screenshot settings to capture tabs at your preferred frequency
+6. Enter your OpenAI API key to generate custom memes based on your browsing activity
+7. All memes are stored locally in your downloads folder

 ### Token Management